4mbilal/AI_NEOM_RemoteReality/README.md

 Let's a person "remotely visit" a place using VR goggles.
 The host uses the headtracking signals to move a servo-mounted stereo camera accordingly.
 The CNN-SVM detector detects the custom objects in view and plays a picture-in-picture informative video.
 1- Streams stereo video to Android-based VR goggles and receives headtracking signals to actuate the servos.
 2- Detects custom objects using Squeezenet-SVM detector.
 See Matlab script.
 3- Tested on both Raspbery Pi and Jetson Nano.
 Raspberry struggles while Jetson comfortably works at >10fps.

+# Steps to Compile
+1. Generate CUDA code and executable elf for NVIDIA Jetson Nano using the Matlab Script "ProgramDevice.m" in "JesonNano" folder.
+Edit the IP address for specific device to be programmed.
+This code requires Matlab toolboxes for CNN and support packages for NVIDIA devices.
+2. Generate Android apk using the Android Studio project in the folder "RemoteRealityGogglesAndroid".

 ## *Acknowledgements*: